anuragsatpathy/anuragsatpathy.github.io/_pages/cv.md

 {% include base_path %}

 This page provides a concise web CV for faculty-search readers.
-The existing PDF CV link is preserved here:
+A full PDF version is available here:

-<a href="../files/cv.pdf" class="uline">Click here for a full pdf copy of my CV</a>
+<a href="/files/cv.pdf" class="uline">Download my full CV</a>

 ## Current Position